hugoroy/blog/a-small-lesson-about-patent-fud.md

     hardware](http://blogs.fsfe.org/hugo/2012/02/%E2%80%9Cunethical%E2%80%9D-html5-content-restriction-proposal-aka-drm)

-4. Spread FUD everywhere that Free Software implementations and technological alternatives are violating patents.
+2. Spread FUD everywhere that Free Software implementations and technological alternatives are violating patents.

     (Of course, hope that nobody sees how hypocrite you are, because the patent risks come from your own patents and from organisations like MPEG-LA of which you are a part of)

-3. Make vague threats of lawsuits.
-Show your muscles.
+3. Make vague threats of lawsuits and show your muscles.

     (I now regret having participated in this by publishing Steve Jobs' answer to my [open
     letter](http://blogs.fsfe.org/hugo/2010/04/open-letter-to-steve-jobs/
     "An open letter to Steve Jobs - and a reply").
-I should have handled this more carefully and contacted other organsations like Xiph.Org… This could have been a nice action from FSFE.)
+I should have handled this more carefully and contacted other organsations like Xiph.Org… This could have been a nice opportunity to debunk FUD more efficiently.)

 4. Buy yourself time, [continue spreading FUD](http://www.osnews.com/story/23058/Theora_More_of_a_Patent_Threat_than_H264_Wait_What_)